 The Buddha taught that the cause of suffering was found in craving, wanting or desirousness.
 By this he did not mean just wanting something that is possible or needed, but wanting what is impossible for one to have.
 He described it as a “wish to possess wholly, to cling to,” as something that we want “to remain as it is at that moment” (Adrienne Howley, The Naked Buddha).
 We want people we love to stay the same, for no one to ever die or be sick, and for any good thing we have to always be with us.
 This leads us to feelings of greed, hatred, passion, aggression, and ignorance.
 We want what we want when we want it.

 Instead, the Buddha taught that we need to accept the truth of impermanence.
 If we do not expect it, we do not miss it.
 Howley explains that “nothing can make us joyful in the face of sorrow,” but states that being aware of this truth will reduce the pain, because the craving and clinging cause more pain than the loss itself does.
 Otherwise, we may suffer loss and continue on in blaming, anger, and hatred for whomever brought about our loss; it might even lead to war or personal wars of jealousy and envy.
-He taught that the attachment itself is the cause of suffering in this life.
+The Buddha taught that the attachment itself is the cause of suffering in this life.

 The Bible expresses somewhat similar views regarding our attachments and cravings.
 But the underlying cause for suffering in the world is completely different.